EVENTS

 Jubilee Year in Honor of Mother Cabrini

-Jubilee Year in Honor of the 75th Anniversary of the Canonization of Mother Frances Xavier Cabrini
+Jubilee Year in Honor of the 75th Anniversary of the Canonization of Mother Frances Xavier Cabrini, November 2021-2022

-This year marks the 75th anniversary of the canonization of St. Frances Xavier Cabrini, known by many as Mother Cabrini.
-To celebrate the occasion, the National Shrine of Saint Frances Xavier Cabrini, located in Lincoln Park, is launching a jubilee year on Nov.
+To mark the 75th anniversary of the canonization of St. Frances Xavier Cabrini, known by many as Mother Cabrini, the National Shrine of Saint Frances Xavier Cabrini, located in Lincoln Park, launched a jubilee year on Nov.
 13, 2021.
 The year includes a plenary indulgence for those who make a pilgrimage to the shrine or to Holy Name Cathedral, walk through its holy door and complete the necessary requirements.

 About St. Frances Cabrini